 Wool Mat Cleaning Tool

 My cats like to lay on my wool pressing mat and they leave their fur behind.
 The amount of kitty hair I pulled out with this wool mat cleaning tool was mind-blowing.
-Even if you don’t have kitty overlords this is a great tool to have on hand.
+Even if you don’t have kitty overlords this is a great tool to have on hand to remove threads.

 If you know someone who quilts their own quilts on their domestic sewing machine and they don’t have gloves you will instantly become their favorite person if you get them these.
 Quilting gloves help you grip the quilt better and reduce fatigue in your hands.
 They are a game changers!